ionic-team/stencil-playwright/README.md

 `overrides`, as the name implies, will overwrite the default configuration value(s) if supplied.
 These values can include any valid Playwright config option as well as some options to override specific values in the config options related to the Stencil integration:

-- `webServerCommand`: This can be specified to change the command the will run to start the Stencil dev server.
+- `webServerCommand`: This can be specified to change the command that will run to start the Stencil dev server.
 Defaults to `npm start -- --no-open`.
 - `webServerTimeout`: This can be specified to change the amount of time Playwright will wait for the dev server to start.
 Defaults to 60 seconds.

 ```ts